jetstar-group-ops/chat-socket-server/README.md

-# A Demo Chat application using nodejs, socket-io and express
+# A Demo Chat application using nodejs, express and socket.io